azurecz/azuretechacademy-hybridit-labs-day3/README.md

 kubectl get service
 ```

-Wait for a while and you will see there are no serverless-http Pods running in your cluster.
-Open public IP in browser and watch Pod being created.
+You will see there are no serverless-http Pods running in your cluster.
+Open public IP in browser and watch Pod being created and request completed.
 Wait 30 seconds and Pod will get deleted.

-It make sense to combine Osiris with KEDA and HPA to get complete serverless scaling capability for both HTTP and event-based mechanisms.
+It make sense to combine Osiris with HPA for scaling based on performance (1 to n scaling) and also with KEDA to get complete serverless scaling capability for both HTTP and event-based mechanisms.

 ### Service Mesh Interface